Amnesty urges Cuba to allow access to detained dissident

-HAVANA — Amnesty International says the leader of one of Cuba’s largest dissident groups has been held incommunicado for a week in the eastern part of the country.
+HAVANA — A leader of one of Cuba’s largest dissident groups has been held incommunicado for a week in the eastern part of the country, the human rights organization Amnesty International said Friday.

 Ferrer was among 75 dissidents imprisoned in a March 2003 crackdown.
 He was released in March 2011.